 Visit our insights page for the our latest blogs and articles, where we share what we’re thinking about and what conclusions can be drawn on everything from the work we do to the world around us.

 Just 10% of people who have never had any financial advice are "fortunate to combine healthy finances and a positive money mindset", compared to 44% of those who have an ongoing relationship with a financial adviser

 (Source: Aegon Financial Wellbeing Index)

-The purpose of this guide is to give you an essential grasp of how financial planning works.
+The purpose of this guide is to show you the value of financial advice and how financial planning could work for you.

 We will talk about what it is, the different components that comprise a financial plan and how to keep your plan on course over a lifetime.

 You can read down the page, or use the menu on the right to jump straight to the sections you're interested in.

 There are links throughout to research and blogs that will provide further reading and lots of hints, tips and ideas.